 lukas.adam@charite.de

-Our colleagues at Vanderbilt University organise the 16th INTERNATIONAL CONFERENCE ON SYSTEMS BIOLOGY OF HUMAN DISEASE – SBHD 2024 this year from June 10-12.
-Don’t miss the opportunity to participate
+The Digital Health Center once again organises the INTERNATIONAL CONFERENCE ON SYSTEMS BIOLOGY OF HUMAN DISEASE – SBHD 2025 in Berlin from June 16-18.
+Don’t miss this opportunity to participate in a

 The Hub for Innovations in Digital Health (HiDiH) brings together two independent sites of excellent research and development in Berlin and in Heidelberg.
 HIDIH’s major branch in Berlin is the Center for Digital Health at the Charité and the Berlin Institute of Health (BIH).